-It was not until 1892, when Russian tea merchant Konstantin Popov set up 300 hectares plantations in neighboring Adjara, that things began to turn.
-After his tea-producing endeavor proved a failure, Popov invited Liu Juzhhou, a Chinese tea expert from Guangdong, who brought 1,000 tea seeds and tea saplings and helped the Russian producer win an international award for best tea in 1900.
+It was not until 1892, when Russian tea merchant Konstantin Popov set up 300 hectares of tea farms in neighboring Adjara, that things began to turn.
+After his tea-producing endeavor proved a failure, Popov invited Liu Juzhhou, a Chinese tea expert from Guangdong, who brought 1,000 tea seeds and saplings and helped the Russian producer win an international award for best tea in 1900.
 From this moment, Georgia was recognized as a tea-making country, even taking their tea to the World Expo in Paris and winning a gold medal.
 Georgian tea was finally on the world stage.

 Tea production grew in quantity, and by the 1980s, Georgia was the fourth-largest exporter of tea in the world.
-Soviet tea production was highly mechanized; hybrids were developed for high yields, rather than taste.
+Soviet tea production was highly mechanized; hybrids were developed for higher yields rather than taste.
 Limitations were put on farmers and what they were permitted to produce, and quantities were monitored continuously.
 Tea had become a state matter, but when the Soviet Union finally collapsed, the Georgian tea industry collapsed along with it.
-During the post-Soviet period, when Georgia descended into an economic crisis, the tea plantations were largely forgotten, except for a few families.
+During the post-Soviet period, when Georgia descended into an economic crisis, the tea farms were largely forgotten—except for a few families.

-I decided to visit the family’s plantation in Guria, a region known through Georgia for acacia, tangerine production, hazelnuts, and tea.
-While they belong to Georgia, Gurians are apart culturally; they have a dialect, polyphony, khachapuri (the national cheese bread), way of cultivating grapes, and even a kind of football all their own.
+I decided to visit the family’s farm in Guria, a region known through Georgia for acacia, tangerine production, hazelnuts, and tea.
+While they belong to Georgia, Gurians are distinct culturally; they have a dialect, way of speaking, foods like khachapuri (the national cheese bread), and even a style of football all their own.

 After Gabriel concluded his farm tour, including fermentation, drying racks, packaging, and sorting, we went back to the family home to taste tea—but as this is Georgia, there is no such thing as a small tasting.
 While we were on our tour of the grounds, Gabriel’s wife had been busy setting up the table with snacks of their homemade cheese, eggs, dried fruit, fruit leather, and chocolates.
-Davit met us in the home, and I finally had the opportunity to talk with him about his long history with tea and his vision for the future.
+Davit met us at the home, and I finally had the opportunity to talk with him about his long history with tea and his vision for the future.
 While tasting the white, green, and black tea, Davit told me his story.

 A Renewed Interest

 Davit Tenieshvili and his family have been involved in the tea industry since before he was born.
-When he was a child in the 1980s, his family worked on a tea plantation and lived on a collective farm.
-Families were allowed to dedicate a small portion of their land to their own production, and Davit’s family not only grew food, but they also produced small quantities of high-quality tea for their personal use.
+When he was a child in the 1980s, his family worked in tea and lived on a collective farm.
+Families were allowed to dedicate a small portion of their land to their own production.
+Davit’s family not only grew food but also produced small quantities of high-quality tea for their personal use.

-They tell me that when the plantations were abandoned, the land quickly went back to nature, so they have had to find a balance in reviving the bushes while respecting the environment.
+They tell me that when the tea bushes were abandoned, the land quickly returned to nature, so they had to find a balance in reviving the bushes while respecting the environment.
 Davit feels the earth is a gift.
-They decided not to rip out the various walnut and fruit trees that had taken over, but instead left them to provide shade and homes for birds that in turn act as natural pest control.
+They decided not to rip out the various walnut and fruit trees that had taken over but instead left them to provide shade and homes for birds that, in turn, act as natural pest control.

 When we finally got to taste the tea, the method of pouring stood out.
-Davit was very precise with temperatures for each type of tea, which was brewed in a small glass decanter pot for five minutes.
+Davit was precise with temperatures for each type of tea, brewed in a small glass decanter pot for five minutes.
 When poured into delicate porcelain teacups, the tea is poured only halfway, and then plain hot water is poured on top of that.

-I asked both Gabriel and Davit why most of the tea in the market wasn’t so great.
-They explained that it was made up of lower quality leaves from Georgia, and up to 80% of the leaves could come from low-quality production in other countries; as it had 20% Georgian tea, it was labeled Georgian.
+I asked Gabriel and Davit why most of the tea in the market wasn’t so great.
+They explained that it was made up of lower-quality leaves from Georgia, and up to 80% of the leaves could come from low-quality production in other countries; as it had 20% Georgian tea, it was labeled Georgian.